Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 Pacing on Hind Limbs in Dogs

-Pacing on hind limbs in dogs is a noticeable behavior characterized by frequently shifting weight between the hind legs or constantly pacing in place.
-This behavior may indicate pain, discomfort, or neurological issues.
+Pacing on hind limbs in dogs is a noticeable behavior characterized by frequently shifting the weight-bearing leg or repeatedly stepping in place.
+This behavior can indicate Pain, discomfort, or neurological problems.

 Can Occur with the Following Diseases: